 - 1. This application proposes the erection of up to 30 residential dwellings with all matters reserved except access. - 2.
+In line with the request from Members at the previous Committee, a S106 obligation to link the mill and storage site applications together has been accepted on a without prejudice basis - 3.
 The majority of this site is wholly brownfield and is currently occupied by a storage facility associated with the operation of the Mill.
 It is acknowledged that the site is outside of, albeit immediately adjacent to, the development boundary however both local and national planning policy clearly encourage the re-use of brownfield land for residential development.
-The proposed relocation of the Mill will mean that the storage facility becomes obsolete. - 3.
+The proposed relocation of the Mill will mean that the storage facility becomes obsolete. - 4.
 The Conservation Area Character Appraisal identifies the HGV movements associated with this site and the Mill as negative influences on the Conservation Area.
 The removal of the storage use and the redevelopment of the site will remove any harm caused by the existing commercial use being immediately adjacent to areas of housing.
-The removal of HGVs will also have a benefit in highways terms as the volume of HGV traffic in Stoke Ferry would reduce significantly.

-- 4. The proposal utilises the existing site access which has been confirmed as acceptable by the Highways Officer.
+The removal of HGVs will also have a benefit in highways terms as the volume of HGV traffic in Stoke Ferry would reduce significantly. - 5.
+The proposal utilises the existing site access which has been confirmed as acceptable by the Highways Officer.
 The proposal also maintains the row of poplar trees along the sites northern boundary which provide a strong screen to the adjacent field.
-The site boundaries are proposed to be reinforced with additional landscaping to soften the overall appearance of the development. - 5.
+The site boundaries are proposed to be reinforced with additional landscaping to soften the overall appearance of the development. - 6.
 The outline proposal includes policy-compliant, 20% affordable housing provision which will be secured through a Section 106 Agreement.
 This will also address open space and the habitat mitigation fee.
-In addition, the proposed development will be subject to the Community Infrastructure Levy (CIL). - 6.
+In addition, the proposed development will be subject to the Community Infrastructure Levy (CIL). - 7.
 An Indicative Masterplan has been provided to demonstrate how the site could be developed to accommodate 30 dwellings in a way which reflects the character and scale of the surrounding development.
 The Masterplan also includes a Central Green which could accommodate play equipment for young children.
-It should be noted that this Masterplan is not fixed and there will be a further opportunity to influence detailed design through future Reserved Matters applications. - 7.
+It should be noted that this Masterplan is not fixed and there will be a further opportunity to influence detailed design through future Reserved Matters applications. - 8.
 The proposed development has been assessed in detail by Council Officers who have confirmed it is acceptable in principle.
 The proposed development will provide residential development on a brownfield site, immediately adjacent to the village.
 It will remove a non-conforming commercial use and provide a more appropriate residential development on a gateway site.